aneeshkumarkply/fileshare/README.md

 - **Transfer multiple files**<br>
   You can pick any number of files.
 - **Pick files faster**<br>
   Most of the apps use <a href='https://github.com/miguelpruivo/flutter_file_picker'>file_picker</a> for picking the files.
 But for android it caches files before retrieving the paths.
 If the file size is large it will result in considerable amount of delay.
-So I have tweaked <a href='https://github.com/aneeshkumarkply/flutter_file_picker'>file_picker</a> to avoid caching(android) *unless it is required (some files need to be cached)*.
+So I have tweaked <a href='https://github.com/abhi16180/flutter_file_picker'>file_picker</a> to avoid caching(android) *unless it is required (some files need to be cached)*.
 No matter how many files are selected ,paths will be retrieved within no time.
   (Note:Caching issue is android specific)
 - **Smooth UI**<br>
   Material You design.
 - **Works between the devices connected via mobile-hotspot / between the devices connected to same router (same local area network)**

 - **Uses cryptographically secure secret code generation for authentication (internally).**<br>
- Even though the files are streamed at local area network,files cannot be downloaded/received without using File Share.
+ Even though the files are streamed at local area network,files cannot be downloaded/received without using FileShare.
 No external client like browser can get the files using url,as secret code is associated with url.
 It will be regenerated for every session.
 - **Supports high-speed data transfer** <br>
-  File Share is capable of transferring files at a very high rate but it depends upon the wifi bandwidth.
+  FileShare is capable of transferring files at a very high rate but it depends upon the wifi bandwidth.
 (No internet connection required)
 ## Platforms
 - Android